trein/gtfs-java/README.md

 (https://developers.google.com/transit/gtfs/reference).

 ## Important ##
 This is work in progress.
-Do not consider it as finshed impl.
+Do not consider it as finshed implementation.